dimalypai/mil-masters-thesis-chalmers/docs/report/05_FunLang.md

 ### Monads

-FunLang provides built-in `IO` and `State` monads, which are similars to the corresponding monads in Haskell.
+FunLang provides built-in `IO` and `State` monads, which are similar to the corresponding monads in Haskell.
 The notation looks very similar to Haskell, except that more things are explicit, like variable bindings, for example, and every *statement* in a `do` block is terminated with a semicolon, while the